GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 @table:active_ssl:results:horizon shows the final performance of the pipeline for different horizons.
 The neural network #psi-dnn is retrained for each horizon to get the best possible performance.
-As anticipated, the highest detection scores are achieved when using all 8 steps.
+As anticipated, the highest detection scores are achieved when using all eight steps.
 Besides granting better absolute performance, the neural network demonstrates a greater robustness to lower horizons.
-The performance drop shows to be less pronounced than for the averaging approach.
+The performance drop is less pronounced than for the averaging approach.

 ==== Visual Encoding

-The choice to model the 2D localization problem with heatmaps involves exploring hyperparameters related to this visual encoding.
+The choice to model the 2D localization problem with heatmaps involves exploring hyperparameters related to this 2D representation.
-As #doa maps are generated from the projection of #doa spectra, we are free to define the output domain without prior constraints.
+As #doa maps are generated from the projection of #doa spectra, we can define the output domain without prior constraints.
 Two parameters influence the synthesized maps: the #fov $L$ and the pixel resolution $p$.

 *Field of View.*
-The #fov ($L$) determines the size of the range covered by the egocentric map which is an $L times L$ square centered around the robot agent.
+The #fov ($L$) determines the size of the range covered by the egocentric map, which is an $L times L$ square centered around the robot agent.

 Its value must be chosen diligently as it bounds the information available once the shifting and aggregation have occurred at the final position.
 One has to consider the maximum distance $d_"max"$ traveled by the robot at each step and the horizon $H$.